Danilo4lves/weblearning/readme.md

 Further, in a conversation I figured out a course, better and that teachs about real modern web development, so, that's where I'm at now.
 The course is [Curso Web Moderno com JavaScript 2019!
 COMPLETO + Projetos](https://www.udemy.com/curso-web/).

 ## 1.1 websitesremade folder
-I remake some websites to test my skills and learn more, you can check them out inside this folder.
+I remake/make some websites to test my skills and learn more, you can check them out inside this folder.

 ### 1.1.1 NodeJS Website (nodejs.org)
 #### 1.1.1.1 Original Version